IQSeC-Lab/CITADEL/README.md

 - System RAM (≥ 32 GB)

 We implemented and evaluated CITADEL on a dedicated research server equipped with:
-- NVIDIA H100 NVL GPU
+- 4 x NVIDIA H100 NVL GPU
 - 1.0 TB RAM

 We also successfully ran experiments on **Google Colab Pro**